HugoCortell/YTT/README.md

 You've got a head filled with steam, a heart made of coal, a gut of iron, and countless miles of rail coursing through your veins. - Railroad Tycoon II (modified quote)

 Yang's Transport Tycoon's source code is stored here.
+(Code not yet uploaded, it'll be uploaded here soon once the project becomes open source)